List of monsters in Marvel Comics: Warlord Kaa

 Warlord Kaa is a giant shadow monster who first appeared in Strange Tales #79 and was created by Stan Lee and Jack Kirby.

 Warlord Kaa is the leader of the Shadow Realm.
 He led his fellow shadow monsters into invading Earth until a mystery writer named Phillip Lawrence found out and alerted the United Nations of their invasion.
 The shadow monsters were captured, but Warlord Kaa escaped leaving a message in the sky vowing to return and succeed next time.

-During the "Dark Reign" storyline, Quasimodo researches Warlord Kaa for Norman Osborn.
-He recommends to Osborn to ally with another Shadow Realm inhabitant to overthrow Warlord Kaa if Osborn fails to negotiate with him.
-In order to get a further analysis, Quasimodo suggests to Osborn to enlist a Darkforce user like Quagmire.

 Xemnu

 Xemnu, also known as the Living Titan and the Living Hulk, is a fictional character appearing in American comic books published by Marvel Comics.
 Xemnu is an alien who has attempted to conquer Earth several times.
 The character first appeared in the story "I Was a Slave of the Living Hulk!" in Journey into Mystery #62, and was created by Stan Lee and Jack Kirby.

 Xemnu initially battles the human Joe Harper, whom he controls in an attempt to control all other humans.
 In later appearances, he becomes an enemy of the Hulk.

-During the "Dark Reign" storyline, Quasimodo researched Xemnu for Norman Osborn.
-While Xemnu would prove useful if he returns to Earth, Quasimodo advises Osborn not to overlook Xemnu's mind-control ability and to approach Xemnu with extreme caution.